-When your bedroom’s color is limited, you can still take the wow factor sky-high with a dramatic touch like the partial canopy shown here.
-Even without the canopy, this room gets it right – look at the touches of glamour in the padded, upholstered footboard and headboard, the gorgeous area rug and the chrome-doored nightstands – this room practically shouts “luxury!”
+When your bedroom’s color is limited, you can still take the wow factor sky-high with a dramatic touch such as the partial canopy shown here.
+Even without the canopy, this room gets it right—look at the touches of glamour in the padded, upholstered footboard and headboard, the gorgeous area rug, and the chrome-doored nightstands—this room practically shouts “luxury!”

-Your taste in décor might be quite different, but the lesson here is that a white bedroom comes alive with a significant focal... point like the partial canopy here, or with another dramatic touch like a dramatically wallpapered focal wall or a one-of-a-kind piece of furniture.Continue to 3 of 9 below.
+Your taste in décor might be quite different, but the lesson here is that a white bedroom comes alive with a significant focal point like the partial canopy here, or with another dramatic touch such as a dramatically wallpapered focal wall or a one-of-a-kind piece of furniture.Continue to 2 of 8 below.

 Touch of Sophistication

-This room shows off white’s contemporary side, with sleek and simple furniture, lack of clutter and touches of texture in the glass wall insets, nubby area rug, leather headboard and chrome legs on the nightstands.
-Everything about this white bedroom says cool, calm and confident.Continue to 4 of 9 below.
+This room shows off white’s contemporary side, with sleek and simple furniture, lack of clutter, and touches of texture in the glass wall insets, nubby area rug, leather headboard, and chrome legs on the nightstands.
+Everything about this white bedroom says cool, calm, and confident.Continue to 3 of 8 below.